asankah/asankah.github.io/content/blog/comcast-technican-problem.md

 It's easy to harp on Comcast[^1] and some random lowly technician.
 But this incentive pattern is everywhere.
 Even at Google and s.

-Dropping tasks instead of unbounded accretion of delay is sometimes a better strategy.

 Every time you measure someone's success on _how well_ they handled a number of issues or cases without taking into account _the cost they incurred_ to get there, you are creating a Comcast Technician problem for your subordinates.

 ## But Is It Bad?

+Dropping tasks instead of unbounded accretion of delay is sometimes a better strategy.

-One might even argue that this is the cost of doing business and it actually makes sense.
+One might even argue that this is the cost of doing business and it would actually makes sense.
 One customer's (or user's or client's or patient's) convenience doesn't outweigh the convenience of many others.

 There could be additional complicating factors involved: